brendanwalkercasey/final_project_cspb_2270/README.md

     - https://stackoverflow.com/questions/60377598/change-rgb-to-grayscale-in-c (ended up ot using in final iteration, and just used grayscale images, but referenced for content and concepts for bitshifting)
     - https://it.nc.gov/documents/files/understanding-compression-geospatial-raster-imagery/open (source for idea to use Lempel-Ziv-Welsh (LZW) method)

-6. Visualization of Wavelet Transforms
+6. Visualization of Wavelet Transforms:

     - Matplotlib for Wavelets (https://www.mathworks.com/help/wavelet/gs/introduction-to-the-wavelet-families.html)